-Improved Tropical Fruit Trees
+4.4.1 Improved Tropical Fruit Trees

 ICRAF has long evaluated different tree species for their suitability for different agroforestry purposes.
-Much of this insight is summarized in a single tool for guiding species selection27 (such as supporting NGO projects and providing advice for government extension workers).
+Much of this insight is summarized in a single tool for guiding species selection (such as supporting NGO projects and providing advice for government extension workers).
 ICRAF also provided support to the efforts of NAADS to disseminate fruit trees, such as providing technical support on how to plant and care for them.
+Note that horticulture - especially vegetable breeding - is not a CGIAR mandate area, but the specific combination of trees into farming systems falls under the auspices of agroforestry.

-In the UHIS data, we observe the cultivation of the tree species, and where the farmers get their stock from.
+In the UHIS data, we observe the cultivation of the tree species and where the farmers get their stock.

-Single Diseased Stem Removal (Banana)
+4.4.2 Single Diseased Stem Removal (Banana)

-Single Diseased Stem Removal (SDSR) is a banana disease management package.
-It comprises three actions.
-The first is cutting the diseased banana stem at ground level, and destroying its apical meristem to prevent resprouting, but leaving the banana mat intact, Then cutting tools are sterilized after cutting all diseased plants in a field by using fire, bleach, or soap and water to prevent new infections when using the tool on unaffected plants.
-The third action is removing male buds as early as possible using a forked stick to prevent insect-mediated transmission.
+Single Diseased Stem Removal (SDSR) is a banana disease management package comprised of three actions.
+The first is cutting the diseased banana stem at ground level, and destroying its apical meristem to prevent re-sprouting, but leaving the banana mat intact.
+Second, cutting tools are sterilized after cutting all diseased plants in a field by using fire, bleach, or soap and water to prevent new infections when using the tool on unaffected plants.
+Third is removing male buds as early as possible using a forked stick to prevent insect-mediated transmission.

-This management practice is based on the finding that when bacteria causing Banana Xanthomonas Wilt (BXW) are introduced into a banana plant, they do not spread to all the suckers physically attached in a mat.
+This management practice is based on the finding that when the bacteria that cause Banana Xanthomonas Wilt (BXW) are introduced into a banana plant, they do not spread to all the suckers physically attached in a mat.
 Applied correctly, this combination of practices can prevent the complete loss of the banana mat and the remaining plants within the mat can continue to provide regular harvests.
 In field trials, SDSR reduced BXW incidence from 80% to below 2% within 3-4 months.
 Once a farmer is suitably trained, the costs of application appear to be low and relatively easy to apply when compared with the typical practice of uprooting whole banana mats and fields.
 SDSR has been promoted through farmer field schools, mass media, dissemination of information and communication materials, training by extension agents, and farmer-to-farmer training.

-27 https://apps.worldagroforestry.org/suitable-tree/uganda
+&lt;sup>26 https://apps.worldagroforestry.org/suitable-tree/uganda

-Kikulwe et al (2019) collected data in early 2016 on adoption of BXW control from a sample of 1200 households in four regions of Uganda - southwestern (where banana is most commercialized), central, mid-western and eastern.
-Two major sub-counties were purposively sampled within each of these regions, plus one additional randomly-sampled sub-county.
+Kikulwe et al (2019) collected data in early 2016 on adoption of BXW control from a sample of 1,200 households in four regions of Uganda - southwestern (where banana is most commercialized), central, mid-western, and eastern.
+Two major sub-counties were purposively sampled within each of these regions, plus one additional randomly sampled sub-county.
 Adoption rates were quite high, though it is difficult to conclude this with confidence based on the unusual nature of both the sample and the way the results are reported.

-Pagnani et al (2021) report findings from a 2018 survey of 1058 farmers from the same four selected regions, in which data were collected about the constituent practices of the SDSR management bundle.
-While the individual constituent practices are adopted at a high rate, the combination of three practices required for effective SDSR is adopted by 21% of this sample.
-The same study found that only four farmers out of the sample of 1058 reported that they procured clean planting material (i.e. tissue cultured plantlets from certified labs) as part of their efforts to prevent recurring infections with BXW.
+Pagnani et al (2021) report findings from a 2018 survey of 1,058 farmers from the same four selected regions, in which data were collected about the constituent practices of the SDSR management bundle.
+While the individual constituent practices are adopted at a high rate, the combination of the three practices required for effective SDSR is adopted by 21% of this sample.
+The same study found that only four farmers out of the sample of 1058 reported that they procured clean planting material (i.e.; tissue cultured plantlets from certified labs) as part of their efforts to prevent recurring infections with BXW.